Anxiety. Do you have it? If you do, likely your kid does too. So how do you help your kid cope with their anxiety?

 Being so similar to my kid should mean I’m better equipped to handle him, right?
 It’s just the opposite.

 Do you find that to be true for you, too?

 I am not good at handling my son when he exhibits negative behaviors I struggle with, myself.
 And when his behavior triggers my anxiety, I am a big FAIL.

 But I think half the battle is recognizing this.
 In doing so, I can work on giving myself better tools to handle my son during HIS moments of anxiety.

-Once I have the tools, I can teach HIM tools to help him manage his feelings.
-This will in turn, stop the vicious cycle.
+Once I have the tools, I can then teach HIM tools to help him manage his feelings rather than contributing to the vicious cycle.

-The vicious cycle occurs with so many relationships and families in many forms, simply because we are not able to identify and self reflect on the causes and how we are contributing to the negativity of the situation.
-I mean, isn’t this emotional life in a nutshell?
+The vicious cycle occurs with so many relationships and families in many forms because we are not able to identify and self-reflect on the causes and how we are contributing to the negativity of the situation.
+I mean, isn’t this emotional life in a nutshell.

 - Identified the anxious feeling was happening.
 In my head, I should have said, “Jake has been calm for the past 3 hours since getting cut.
 His anxiety is coming out now with the backpack.”

 - Shown empathy.
-“I wish they wouldn’t have closed early.
-It sucks we can’t get it when you really wanted it today and they said it would be there.
-I wish there was someone we could call.
-I understand why you are upset because you really wanted your homework.”
+“I wish the office wouldn’t have closed early.
+It sucks we can’t get it when you wanted it today, and they said it would be there.
+I wish there were someone we could call.
+I understand why you are upset because you wanted your homework.”